IDMNYU/audiolab/docs/synths.md

 #### Dual TGTSH

-The **Dual Threshold/Gate/Trigger/Sample/Hold** ...

-This is a circuit that combines two important synthesizer functions.
-It produces trigger and gate signals whenever a "timing" signal input crosses a user-defined threshold.
-At the same time, the trigger pulse fires a high-performance sample-and-hold circuit that samples a second "main" signal input.
-Two of these circuits are contained on a single board.

-This module may be used as a regular sample-and-hold circuit, if the sampling pulse is fed to the Timing Signal input and the signal to be sampled is fed into the Main Signal input.
-It also makes a great variable-threshold trigger generator.
+The **Dual Threshold/Gate/Trigger/Sample/Hold** is a Fritz [circuit](http://ijfritz.byethost4.com/Chaos/ch_cir3.htm) that combines a sample-and-hold circuit with a trigger/gate output that actuates based on comparing a timing signal crossing a threshold.
+This allows you to use an LFO signal to sample a secondary signal, drive a sequencer, or trigger an envelope.
+The module contains two identical halves.

 <img src = "./img/sergefritz_2_4.png" width="20%" title="Dual TGTSH" alt="Dual TGTSH">